LinsDerry/choreographicInterfaces/curatorial-a(i)gents/README.md

 ![Interactive Gestures](/curatorial-a(i)gents/gestures.jpeg)

-#### This repository contains code related to development of the choreographic interface concept in relation to Metalab @ Harvard's curatorial a(i)gents project at the Harvard Art Museum's Lighbox Gallery during Spring 2022.
+#### This repository contains code specific to the development of the choreographic interface for metaLAB (at) Harvard's Curatorial A(i)gents exhibition at the Harvard Art Museums' Lighbox Gallery (Spring 2022).

-#### The curatorial a(i)gents (CI) projects made use of an advanced refactor of Version 2.0 of the choregraphic intefrace making use of a new choreographic interface module catered to the CI pose sets and interaction needs.
+#### For the exhibition, we refactored Version 2.0 (see code-archive repo), making use of a new choreographic interface module catered to the CI pose sets and interaction needs of the Curatorial A(i)gents projects.

 ### Setup